Up the Bracket

-Up the Bracket is the debut album by English indie rock band The Libertines, released in October 2002.
-It reached #35 in the UK Albums Chart.
-The album was part of a resurgence for the British indie/alternative scene and received widespread praise from critics and has quickly become considered one of the greatest albums of the 2000s.
+Up the Bracket is the debut studio album by British indie rock band The Libertines.
+The album, released on 14 October 2002 by Rough Trade Records, was produced by Mick Jones (guitarist of The Clash), and was recorded at RAK Studios in London, England.

+Peaking at No. 35 on the UK Albums Chart, the album has continued to receive critical acclaim, becoming integral to the development of the British post-punk revival movement of the early 2000s.
+It's also considered by some to be one of the greatest albums of the decade.

-The album's cover is based on an image of riot police squaring up to protesters during the Argentine economic crisis of 1999–2002.
+The album's cover art is based on an image of riot police squaring up to protesters during the Argentine economic crisis of 1998-2002.

+Background and release

+Up The Bracket was released on 14 October 2002, peaking at No. 35 on the UK Albums Chart.
+The album was reissued on 8 September 2003 with bonus track "What a Waster", and a DVD featuring the promotional videos for the singles "Up the Bracket", "Time for Heroes" and "I Get Along".

+In 2022 the album was reissued as 20th anniversary editions and box set that featured Live at the 100 Club disc, a disc of studio outtakes, a disc of demos/radio sessions/b-sides/live tracks, a cassette of early demos and DVD with music videos and live performances.

 Title

 The title Up the Bracket alludes to a phrase used by English comedian Tony Hancock, of whom the Libertines' Pete Doherty is an avid fan.
 In Hancock's Half Hour, "Up The Bracket" is a slang term meaning a punch in the throat.
 Hancock is also referenced in the opening track, "Vertigo" – "lead pipes, your fortune's made", being a line from the Half Hour episode "The Poetry Society".